smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnEventChanged/index.md

 !!!

 !!!
 NOTE
-When SDL receives an `OnEventChanged(DEACTIVATE_HMI, isActive: true)` from the HMI, it changes the hmiLevel of all applications currently in FULL and-or LIMITED to BACKGROUND, audioStreamingState: NOT_AUDIBLE.
+When SDL receives an `OnEventChanged(DEACTIVATE_HMI, isActive: true)` from the HMI, it changes the hmiLevel of all applications currently in (FULL/LIMITED, AUDIBLE/NOT_AUDIBLE) to (BACKGROUND, NOT_AUDIBLE).
 After getting `OnEventChanged(DEACTIVATE_HMI, isActive: false)` from HMI, SDL resumes the applications to the same state they were prior to the event in the HMI.
 !!!

 **IMPORTANT NOTE**:  When this event is active, SDL **rejects** all app activation requests from the HMI.